GabrieleDG0/QR-Code_Generator/README.md

 ## QR Code Generator

+**Github Page**
+Link if you want to visit the FreeGames website hosted by github pages: https://gabrieledg0.github.io/QR-Code-Generator/

 *Overview*

 The QR Code Generator is a simple yet very useful web application that allows users to create QR codes from text or URLs.
 It uses a third-party API to generate high-quality QR codes and displays them dynamically on the webpage.